ClearBlade/aws-s3-access-control/Readme.md

 ## Overview

 Provide role-based authorization for AWSS3.
-This package helps user to get contents of a file on dropbox using the filename.
+This package helps user to get contents of a file on s3 using the filename.
 It assumes the user enters the corresponding {fileName, url} tuple in the collection.

 This is an ipm package, which contains one or more reusable assets within the ipm Community.
 The 'package.json' in this repo is a ipm spec's package.json, [here](https://docs.clearblade.com/v/3/6-ipm/spec), which is a superset of npm's package.json spec, [here](https://docs.npmjs.com/files/package.json).